A Deeper Love: Critical reception

 Clark and DeVaney from Cash Box wrote, "This single is your basic "house, club-styled" cut that will easily find its way into the club scene after the buzz starts.
-The "Radio Edit Remix" has a lot more sounds in it, and would be preferred for radio play."
-Pan-European magazine Music & Media commented, that here, C&C Music Factory "do what the Pet Shop Boys ("Where The Streets Have No Name") did before them—adapt a song of world's leading rock band U2 and take it to the dance floor.
+The 'Radio Edit Remix' has a lot more sounds in it, and would be preferred for radio play."
+Pan-European magazine Music & Media commented, that here, C&C Music Factory "do what the Pet Shop Boys ('Where the Streets Have No Name') did before them—adapt a song of world's leading rock band U2 and take it to the dance floor.
 The gospel-framed arrangement makes their version particularly interesting."
-Andy Beevers from Music Week said that "just when "Pride" has dropped from the charts, its B-side (which was the track most DJs were playing anyway) re-appears as a single in its own right.
+Andy Beevers from Music Week said that "just when 'Pride' has dropped from the charts, its B-side (which was the track most DJs were playing anyway) re-appears as a single in its own right.
 The brand new 12 minute long Deeper Feeling remix, executed by C&C themselves. is even more anthemic than the original and is strong enough to take the song back into the Top 40.
-Well, it worked for "Black And White"."
-Jonathan Bernstein from Spin wrote, "Criminally, Clivilles & Cole's epic "A Deeper Love" saw little chart action.
+Well, it worked for 'Black and White'."
+Jonathan Bernstein from Spin wrote, "Criminally, Clivilles & Cole's epic 'A Deeper Love' saw little chart action.
 No other record this year delivered as phenomenally in terms of dynamic performance.
 In this instance, the public failed."

 In 2004, Slant Magazine ranked the song number five in their list of "The 100 Greatest Dance Songs of All Time".
-In 2020, the magazine placed it at number 16 in their list of "The 100 Best Dance Songs of All Time".
+In 2020, the magazine ranked it number 16 in their list of "The 100 Best Dance Songs of All Time".